codegik/pocs/architecture/storage-migration/architecture.md

 ## 🧭 6.
 Trade-offs

 ### Major Decisions:
-1. Build native mobile app for Android and iOS instead of using cross-platform app.
-2. We're using multi region EKS cluster in order to reduce latency all over the world.
-3. We're using RDS replica cross-region in order to reduce latency all over the world.
-4. Choose managed Elastic Cache instead of redis cluster.
+1. Use Ceph for low storage cost instead of S3, and Ceph has a S3 compatible API.
+2. Use Nginx for caching files in front of Ceph.
+3. Use SageMaker or Bedrock for a wide variety of ML algorithms including generative AI.

 ### Tradeoffs:
 1. Native mobile vs Cross-platform